Presentations & Mentoring

 Your extended abstract must be submitted through the online submission form using the following template and guidelines in Word.
 The deadline is 10 September 2022 .
 All extended abstracts must be submitted in English.
 Please note that proofreading English text is compulsory.
 The use of native English reviewers is highly recommended.
 Your extended abstract must be 2 pages maximum and a count of 850-1000 words (including a short abstract of 150 words and a maximum of 5 keywords).

 The International Scientific Committee will review all the submissions during the month of September/October.
 If your extended abstract is accepted, it will be assigned to one of the sessions.
 You will then need to submit a one-page poster (using a 3 columns template or a 4 columns template) by 10 November 2022.
-Instructions on its submission will be provided at a later stage.
+The poster and final extended abstract will be uploaded through the online submission form.
+EasyChair will be used, like in the abstract submission.

 Presenters will do a 3-5 minute presentation at the 3rd IAHR Young Professionals Congress supported by the poster.